 Castle Street, Thornbury, Gloucestershire, BS35 1HH

-Boutique hotels don’t come much grander than Thornbury Castle.
+Luxury hotels in Bristol don’t come much grander than Thornbury Castle.
 Fulfil your days-of-yore royal dreams and book a stay in this magnificent 16th century castle, once owned by King Henry VIII (you can even sleep in the room he once shared with Anne Boleyn).